thespcrewroy/SoftwareEngineeringTutorials/README.md

 ## Software Development Concepts
 * **Preload, Render, Precache, Lazy Loading (PRPL) Pattern**: a web performance architecture strategy that improves application loading speed
 * **Asynchronous JavaScript and XML (AJAX):** a web dev technique that allows web pages to send/receive data from servers asynchronously
+* **Create, Read, Update, Delete (CRUD):** four fundamental operations used to manage data in databases, REST APIs, and backend services
+* **Test-Driven Development (TDD):** tests are written before code to guide implementation and ensure functionality
+* **Arrange, Act, Assert (AAA):** unit testing pattern that structures tests by setting up conditions, executing actions, and verifying outcomes
+* **SOLID Principles:** set of object-oriented design principles that improve software maintainability, scalability, and flexibility
+    * **Single Responsibility Principle:** a class should have only one responsibility or reason to change
+    * **Open/Closed Principle:** software entities should be open for extension but closed for modification
+    * **Liskov Substitution Principle:** subtypes should be replaceable for their base types without altering program correctness
+    * **Interface Segregation Principle:** clients should not be forced to depend on interfaces they do not use
+    * **Dependency Inversion Principle:** high-level modules should depend on abstractions rather than concrete implementations

 ## Build Tools
 * **Apache Maven**: a build automation and project management tool primarily used for Java projects and packages